Captain-Kad/weather-app/README.md

 Deploys the latest page to github.
 It takes a while so be patient!

 The page will reload when you make changes.\
-You may also see any lint errors in the console
+You may also see any lint errors in the console.

 ### `node -v`***